vippsas/vipps-epayment-api/how-it-works/vipps-epayment-api-how-it-works-online.md

 ### 2. Customer enters their phone number and logs in

-If the payment was started from a mobile device, the Vipps or MobilePay app will automatically open.
+If the payment was started from a mobile device, the Vipps MobilePay app will automatically open.

 If the payment was started on a desktop device, the [landing page](https://developer.vippsmobilepay.com/docs/common-topics/landing-page/)